Azure/cortana-intelligence-price-analytics/User Guide/UserGuide.md

 tools to help set prices for wholesale and retail products based on transaction records of past sales.
 It is targeted at mid-size companies with small pricing teams who lack extensive data science support for sophiticated pricing models.

-This document is aimed at the pricing or purchasing manager.
-It explains how to install the solution in your Azure subscription, load your transaction data in it, and run the tools from your desktop using Excel, to generate pricings, e.g. for a monthly promotion, and predict the effect of these pricings on sales and revenue.
+This document explains how to install the solution in your Azure subscription, load your transaction data in it, and run the tools from your desktop using Excel, to generate prices, e.g. for a monthly promotion, and predict the effect of these prices on sales and revenue.

-This document explains the pricing theory behind the tools, documents the solution architecture, and shows how to use and customize the solution.
+This document also explains the pricing theory behind the tools, documents the solution architecture, and shows how to use the solution.
 The [Technical Deployment Guide](Technical%20Deployment%20Guide.md) goes into more detail about how to integrate the solution with your cloud or on-premise data.

 ## Automated Installation